paradisec-archive/digitising_manuscripts/index.md

 #### Canon EOS 700D
 This DSLR *does* allow remote capture tethering.
-This opens up the possibility of attaching the camera to a computer to view, focus, and capture images and store them directly on your computer, with a predertrmined file-naming pattern.
+This opens up the possibility of attaching the camera to a computer to view, focus, and capture images and store them directly on your computer, with a predertermined file-naming pattern.
 But you can also use the same workflow as the non-tethering compact digital camera if you do not have a computer handy at the time of digitising.
 This model also features an articulated LCD monitor for comfortable image viewing.
-Another bonus with this camera is that you can do quick zoom adjustments by manually altering the lens, which you cannot do with the PowerShot.
+Another bonus with this camera is that you can do quick zoom adjustments by manually adjusting the lens, which you cannot do with the PowerShot.

 <p align="center">
   <img width="500" src="images/img-cap-EOS700D.JPG">